Join A Secret Italy

 Furore is located between Positano and Amalfi and getting to the beach is best done on the SITA bus.
 Ask the driver to drop you by the Furore bridge, you'll need to be up to a bit of a walk though.
 Next to the bridge is a never-ending flight of stairs which lead all the way down to the beach.

-If you'd like a tiny yet beautiful beach, spotlessly clean, often quieter than the other Amalfi town beaches and with few tourists then this is the beach you should visit.
+If you'd like a tiny yet beautiful beach that is spotlessly clean, often quieter than the other Amalfi Coast beaches, and has few tourists, then this is the beach you should visit.

-Make sure you visit in the morning - the beach loses its sun by early afternoon.
+Make sure you visit in the morning; the beach loses its luster by early afternoon.

 Head on through Borgo Marinaro and take the stairs down to the beach.

-The beach is a stunning half-moon and unlike Marinella it has bars, restaurants and all the things Italian beaches are so famous for.
-The sun goes down behind the cliffs quite early in the afternoon so morning would be the best time to visit.
+The beach is a stunning half-moon, and unlike Marinella, it has bars, restaurants, and all the other things Italian beaches are famous for.
+The sun goes down behind the cliffs quite early in the afternoon, so the morning would be the best time to visit.

-In Positano the main beach, called the Spiaggia Grande, is great.
-Okay, it can get a little crowded in July and August but this is Italian beach life at its best ... colorful and full of character.
+In Positano the main beach, called Spiaggia Grande, is great.
+Okay, it can get a little crowded in July and August, but this is Italian beach life at its best—colorful and full of character.

-To the left of the main beach as you look out to sea is another lovely little beach tucked into its own tiny cove.
-Its normally empty and is difficult to reach unless you go by boat.
+To the left of the main beach, as you look out to sea, is Fiumicello Beach - a small secluded cove located just a few minutes' walk from Spiaggia Grande.
+It's normally empty and difficult to reach unless you go by boat.

-The Amalfi sun shines on this little corner of paradise all day long .
-One of the loveliest of the Positano beaches – it is just outside of Positano itself, in the village of Arienzo.
+The Amalfi sun shines on this little corner of paradise all day long.
+One of the loveliest of the Positano beaches, it is located just outside of Positano itself, in the village of Arienzo.

 If you've visited the Amalfi coast share your experiences, tips and photos.